hpcb-lab/Tidy-Bio-Specs/README.md

 If different groupings of observations are required, the tidy verbs encourage aggregation of these atomic units rather than decomposition of more complex structures.
 For example, a VCF file contains rows that represent positions, not genes or chromosomes (groups of positions).
+Personally, I think this is easier to understand than rows containing multiple atomic entities.

+### Tidy data is language-agnostic
+While the tidy principles have gained the most traction in R, they are not bound to a specific language.
+The binary serialization example of Figure 1 could be implemented in C++ or python (or R, or Julia, or Erlang, or Scala...).
+By having a common format, users can interchange their files with others who might not be familiar with their language of choice, with no need to worry about the availability of system libraries (e.g. Boost, ProtocolBuffers, cap'n proto) or language-lockin (e.g. .RData, python pickle).

 ### Notes on pitfalls of tidy data
 - Tidy data, when stored in raw files, are not easily appended to with new data.
 Joining data frames in a row-rise manner is not difficult.
-Appending new columsn, however, is more challenging to program.
+Appending new columns, however, is more challenging to program.
 Luckily, this has been addressed by the tidy verb `join()` where it is available.
-The header must also be rewritten when a file is column-appended.
+The header must also be rewritten when a file is column-appended, although this can be worked around by using a tidy-translatable external header.

 ## When designing future genomics formats, remember tidy principles
+Many of the most persistent formats in genomics are tidy in nature.
+I think there are good reasons for this tendency.
+I would encourage people designing new formats - even if they are only for the configuration or output of their own tools - to consider applying tidy design principles when doing so.

-## Tidy genomic data should be paired with tidy phenotype data
+# Tidy genomic data should be paired with tidy phenotype data
-## The sample is the atomic unit of phenotype data
-All genomics starts with a biological sample.
-This may come from a single organism/tissue (e.g. a person's tumor or blood) or it may be a mixture of multiple biological entities as in a metagenomic ocean sample.

-## Intervals, positions, and alleles as the atomic units of genomic data

-## Reads as the atomic units of genomic data
+I will discuss the utility of pairing tidy genotype data with tidy phenotype data when performing analysis in another post.
+I hope the reader
+won't need much convincing to see that easy-to-read, easy-to-append, atomic data (so long as the genomic and phenotypic data share units) is easier than working with data that violates these principles.

 # Beyond just tidy - what to consider when desigining file formats
+In addition to tidyness, I think the following questions are important to answer when designing a file format:
-## Can my format be easily serialized to text?
+- Can my format be easily serialized to text?
-## Is my data human readable?
+- In my data human readable?

+These two questions are important for debugging, as it will (almost) inevitably be useful to be able to examine data manually during the developmet process.
+Data should be easily serializable to human-readable format.
+An example of a format I find to be easily serialized to text but not human-readable is XML.
+JSON slightly improve on this especially when pretty-printed.
+Tab-separated files are even more legible.

-## Would it be straightforward to serialize my format to binary?
+- Would it be straightforward to serialize my format to binary?

+For performance reasons it is useful to be able to serialize to and from binary without intermediary conversion to strings.

-## Does my format scale well with increasing data sizes?
+- Does my format scale well with increasing data sizes?
-## Are the fields in my format of sufficent bit size to hold realistic values?
+- Are the fields in my format of sufficent bit size to hold realistic values?

+Formats should grow linearly or sub-linearly with input size.
+Where possible, repeated or constant fields should be reduced to reduce overall file size.
+The smallest data type of sufficient size should be used to represent variables (e.g. a number that is always less than 256 need not be represented by 64 bits).
+However, fields should also be large enough to hold all reasonable values.
+For example, while many genome sizes are <4 billion bases, and could fit in a 32-bit integer, a 64-bit integer should be used as genomes larger than this do exist.

+# Conclusions
+I hope the arguments laid out above assist those who find themselves designing output in new formats.
+While standard formats exist (and should be utilized!), there will likely never be a one-size-fits-all solution.
+However, even one-off solutions deserve good design.
+The tidy principles go a long way toward solving many of the issues that format designers will encounter.
+In addition, they help with other important considerations for large-scale data, such as indexability and extendability.
+If you want to talk more about format design please find me on twitter @erictdawson!